Economic Growth, Cycles and Policy

 • if we make use of the aggregate demand function , we can solve Lucas Supply Function for and :

-This model argues that there's a statistical output-inflation relation: however, if policy markers attempt to take advantage of this (raising output by raising the money growth rate above the trend level), they may cause this relationsbip to break down.
+This model argues that there is a statistical output-inflation relation: however, if policy makers attempt to take advantage of this (raising output by raising the money growth rate above the trend level), they may cause this relationship to break down.

 However, models based on Neoclassical economy (like Lucas Supply function) are appropriate to study: